JohannesLorenz/minimal/README.md

   * minimal forbids code that runs only on Windows.
 It supports open souce.

 # 3 License
-Please see the LICENSE.txt file.
+Please see the LICENSE.md file.

 # 4 Documentation
 Type make doc for doxygen.
 TODO: more stuff here...